The project

 Engagement Global gGmbH

-Engagement Global supports development engagement.
-Engagement Global gGmbH combines various funding programs and numerous projects, initiatives and offers for fair and sustainable global cooperation under one roof.
-Engagement Global works in particular with civil society, municipalities and schools.
-Engagement Global works on behalf of the German government and is financed by the German Federal Ministry for Economic Cooperation and Development.
+Engagement Global gGmbH brings together various development policy funding programs as well as numerous projects, initiatives, and services for a just and sustainable global coexistence.
+Engagement Global works primarily with civil society, municipalities, and schools.
+Engagement Global operates on behalf of the German Federal Government and is funded by the Federal Ministry for Economic Cooperation and Development.

 Service Agency Communities in One World (SKEW)

 When it comes to tackling global challenges such as urbanization, migration and climate change, municipalities play a key role – in Germany and worldwide.
-Therefore, the Service Agency Communities in One World (SKEW) Municipalities are involved in development policy by, for example, promoting fair trade and fair procurement processes locally, involving migrant organizations in their work, implementing local sustainability strategies or maintaining international partnerships with municipalities.
+Therefore, the Service Agency Communities in One World (SKEW) Municipalities are encouraged to engage in development policy by, for example, promoting fair trade and fair procurement processes, implementing local sustainability strategies or maintaining international partnerships with municipalities.

 The SKEW is a department of Engagement Global.
 Since 2001 it has been available to municipalities as a competence center for municipal development policy in Germany.
 It designs its strategies and programs together with its broad participation structure with a program advisory board – in which the Federal Foreign Office is also represented – and the program commission.